ivobeerens-nl/blog/content/blog/2015/04/first-impressions-of-cisco-ucs-central-1-3/index.md

   - "cisco"
   - "ucs"
 author: Ivo Beerens
+url: /2015/04/10/first-impressions-of-cisco-ucs-central-1-3/
 ---

+Cisco released version 1.3(1a) of UCS Central.
+Cisco UCS Central integrates management of one or more UCS domains in a single management solution.
+This release has the following new enhancements:
 - HTML5 UI: New task based HTML5 user interface.
 - KVM Hypervisor Support: Ability to install Cisco UCS Central in KVM Hypervisor
 - Scheduled backup: Ability to schedule domain backup time.
 Provides you flexibility to schedule different backup times for different domain groups.